-(6) Students who fail to take courses during two consecutive semesters without being granted a leave of absence are no longer entitled to attend a minor program.
-Such students may reapply to the minor program provided they qualify for application.
+(6) Students who are not registered for two consecutive semesters without being granted a leave of absence are no longer entitled to attend a minor program and are dismissed from the minor program.
+Such students may reapply to the minor program provided if they qualify for application.

 (7) Students whose Cumulative Grade Point Average falls below 2.00 in their major program are deemed on leave from the minor program until they raise their Cumulative Grade Point Average above 2.00.

 (8) Students who leave a minor program are not required to repeat the courses they failed in that program.